stisti/jenkins-app/README.rst

 Stopping Jenkins
 ===========

 Quit Jenkins.app.
+It will warn you if Jenkins is busy building something, to keep you from killing that long build you did not know was running.

 Upgrading Jenkins
 =================

 Jenkins project usually releases a new version every week.
 You can upgrade Jenkins normally in the Manage Jenkins page.
 Just tell Jenkins to restart itself.
 You do not have to stop and restart Jenkins.app.

+Jenkins.app will check if there is a newer version available every time it starts.
-If you want to upgrade Jenkins.app, you can do that too.
-Just download a new one and copy it over the old Jenkins.app.
+If you want to upgrade Jenkins.app, a browser window will open to the Jenkins.app download site.
+Download the new version, unpack and drop it on the old version.

 Unfortunately this will make Jenkins.app forget the last command-line.
 I do not yet know why this happens.

-Also, there is currently no mechanism in Jenkins.app to check if there are new versions of Jenkins.app.

 Uninstalling Jenkins
 =============